getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/koa.md

 **Koa**

-To get started with performance monitoring on Koa, first install these packages:
+To get started with performance monitoring for Koa, first install these packages:

 ```bash
 # Using yarn